xuewyang/randomforest/README.md

 As mentioned above, decision tree identifies the most significant variable and it’s value that gives best homogeneous sets of population.
 Now the question which arises is, how does it identify the variable and the split?
 To do this, decision tree uses various algorithms, which we will shall discuss in the following section.

 ### Types of Decision Trees
-1. Item 1 **Categorical Variable Decision Tree:** Decision Tree which has categorical target variable.
+1. **Categorical Variable Decision Tree:** Decision Tree which has categorical target variable.
 Example:- In above scenario of student problem, where the target variable was “Student will play cricket or not” i.e. YES or NO.
 2. **Continuous Variable Decision Tree:** Decision Tree has continuous target variable.
 Example:- Predict customer income based on occupation.

 ### Terminologies